Joshisubhash/verilogproblems/day-26/all_results.md

 - Data is LSB first
 - Stop bit is logic high (`1`)
 - `tick` is generated every 5208 clock cycles for 9600 baud with 50 MHz system clock

----

-✅ Keep this format consistent for future UART receiver or UART testbench projects in your **100 Days of Verilog** challenge.